ibm-cloud-docs/Db2onCloud/provision.md

 1. **Resource group** - If you are organizing your services into resource groups, you can specify the resource group in this field.
 Otherwise, you can leave it at default.

 1. **Key Protect instance** and **disk encryption key** - If you use Key Protect, an instance and key can be selected to encrypt the deployment's disk.
 If you do not use your own key, the deployment automatically creates and manages its own disk encryption key.

+1. **Backup Encryption Key** - If you use Backup Encyrption Key, you can provide your own KMS instance and key in order to encrypt your backups.
+This is an optional parameter, and if not provided the default KMS instance and key will be used.

 1. **Initial resource allocation** - Specify initial memory and disk sizes for your databases.
 The minimum sizes of memory and disk are selected by default.